jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-from one market; nevertheless, we found more than a thousand credentials per day being posted for sale with an average price of $10\.Figure 43\.
-Distribution of web application attack types75The former becomes more secure, while the latter simply becomes jaded.
+from one market; nevertheless, we found more than a thousand credentials per day being posted for sale with an average price of $10\.
-76Aviator sunglasses are involved.
+Figure 43\.
+Distribution of web application attack types 45
-77Not unlike Bigfoot (No DBIR would be complete without at least one Sasquatch reference.)2024 DBIR Incident Classification Patterns44After examining these postings, we found that 65% of these credentials were posted for sale less than one day from when they were collected.78
+After examining these postings, we found that 65% of these credentials were posted for sale less than one day from when they were collected.78